dingzhanjun/ionic-react-tabs-tut/readme.md

 So a few problems when you make this change in `Tab1.tsx`, the first one is
 >Where is the props.history coming from?

-We can use react-router `withRouter` to get the `history` object passed along as a property to the component since the component was being rendered by the `Router`.
-So lets make the following changes to the files.
+We can use react-router [`withRouter`](https://reacttraining.com/react-router/web/api/withRouter) to get the [`history`](https://reacttraining.com/react-router/web/api/history) object passed along as a property to the component since the component was being rendered by the [`Router`](https://reacttraining.com/react-router/web/api/Router); So lets make the following changes to the files.
 ```tsx

 // FILE: Tab1.tsx